royalroads/RRU-Moodle/README.txt

 Royal Roads Moodle Custom Development
 =======================================
-A shared resources of our custom development
+Shared resources of our custom development

 documentation is shared with each.